infinum/ios-sentinel/README.md

 #### Configuration

 To be able to configure `Sentinel` object, the `Configuration` object is introduced.
 This object contains multiple objects which defines general *Sentinel* behaviour.
-The inputs which this object needs are; `trigger`, `sourceScreenProvider`, `tools` and `optionSwitchItems`.
+The inputs which this object needs are; `trigger`, `sourceScreenProvider`, `tools` and `preferences`.

 The `trigger` object is a type of `Trigger` which defines on which event the *Sentinel* will be triggered.
 Currently, three types of are supported; `ShakeTrigger`, `ScreenshotTrigger`, `NotificationTrigger`.
 New triggers can be added as well, just by conforming the `Trigger` protocol.